PauMayench/ia-busqueda-local-fib/README.md

 - Pau Mayench

-The objective of this practice is to solve a problem of a Distributed File System using two local search algorithms.
+The objective of this project is to solve a problem of a Distributed File System using two local search algorithms.
 **Hill Climbing**
 **Simulated Annealing**
 - For a given set of reques